kushalkolar/mesmerize-viz/README.md

 This requires [`mesmerize-core`](https://github.com/nel-lab/mesmerize-core) and [`fastplotlib`](https://github.com/kushalkolar/fastplotlib) to be installed.

-This is a WIP, currently includes experimental widget for inspecting motion correction results (see video).\
+**This is a WIP and in the pre-alpha stage, currently includes experimental widget for inspecting motion correction results (see video).**\
 This widget displays:

 |Raw | MCor | Downsampled Mean |